Jack M. Eckerd – Short Biography

 Business Leader Jack Eckerd – Following in His Father’s Footsteps…

 By the time Jack Eckerd was born on May 16, 1913, his father had already started the Eckerd drug store chain.
-After a stint in World War II as a transport pilot, the younger Eckerd expanded the existing drugstore chain by acquiring three additional stores in Florida.
+After his time in World War II as a transport pilot, the younger Eckerd expanded the existing drugstore chain by acquiring three additional stores in Florida.

 Eckerd later sold off his share of the company, with the chain eventually being acquired by the retail giant J.C.
 Penney.
 After a period of time (growing it to a mammoth 2,600 stores), J.C.
 Penney sold the chain to drug store rivals CVS (which owns the stores from west Florida to Arizona), and Jean Coutou (which became the Eckerd Corporation’s US arm), a Canadian drug store chain that acquired the stores from north Georgia to New York.

 All this activity made Jack Eckerd a multi-millionaire and by 1975, his personal finances were estimated to be around $150 million.
 As with all great business leaders, Eckerd engaged a lot in philanthropic activities, providing aid and grants to several institutions.
-One of them, the Florida Presbyterian College, changed its name to the Eckerd College after purportedly receiving a $12.5 million contribution.
+One of them, the Florida Presbyterian College, changed its name to the Eckerd College after rumored to receive a $12.5 million contribution.

 Successful business leaders have a sense of what they can accomplish, and give all they have into achieving their dream.
 Jack Eckerd is a perfect example of a great business leader who made use of every opportunity to expand his business and realize his lifelong goal.